 To configure bounced email monitoring:

-- Ensure that the Enable on-line marketing setting is enabled for your website.
+- Ensure that the Enable on-line marketing setting is enabled for your site.

 - Enable Monitor bounced emails.

 Set up the other settings in the Bounced emails and POP3 settings sections:

 The address to which bounced emails are sent when the delivery of a marketing email to a recipient fails.
 If set, this address is used in the From field of marketing emails.

 Bounced email limit

 Sets the amount of bounced emails that can be counted for a recipient before the system blocks them from receiving further marketing emails.
 This limit is set for all email feeds under the selected site.

 If you enter 0, the system never blocks recipients automatically.

 If enabled, the system uses shared bounce counters for all recipients that have the same email address.
 This is applied across all sites in the system.